superrmatt/funWithGraphs/README.md

 - Martin Mailloux, Assistant Professor of computer science at SUNY College at Plattsburgh.
 - Dr. Delbert Hart, Associate Professor of computer science at SUNY College at Plattsburgh.
 - Dr. Hung Ngo, Associate Professor of computer science at University at Buffalo.
-- Dr Carl Alphonce, Associate Professor of computer science at University at Buffalo.
+- Dr. Carl Alphonce, Associate Professor of computer science at University at Buffalo.
-- The vastness of the interwebs
+- The vastness and endlessness of the interwebs